Close

 The Board shall not direct the Chief with respect to specific operational decisions or with respect to day-to-day operations of the Service.

-For more information, visit Toronto Police Services Board website
+For more information, visit Toronto Police Service Board website